 Ulnar wrist pain is pain on the side of your wrist opposite the thumb.
 This pain can vary, depending on the cause.
 It may worsen when you grip something or twist your wrist.
-Ulnar wrist pain can be hard to diagnose because it has a number of possible causes, including:
+Ulnar wrist pain can be hard to diagnose because it can be linked to many different types of injuries.

 Ulnar wrist pain care at Mayo Clinic

 - Boggess BR.
 Evaluation of the adult with subacute or chronic wrist pain. http://www.uptodate.com/home.
 Accessed Feb.
 15, 2017.

 - Altman E. The ulnar side of the wrist: Clinically relevant anatomy and biomechanics.
 Journal of Hand Therapy.
 2016;29:111.

 - Tay SC, et al. Longitudinal split tears of the ulnotriquetral ligament.
 Hand Clinics.
 2010;26:495.

 - Malanga, GA.
 Examination of the wrist and hand.
 In: Musculoskeletal Physical Examination: An Evidence-Based Approach.
 2nd edition.
 Philadelphia, Pa.: Elsevier; 2017. http://www.clinicalkey.com.
 Accessed Feb.
 15, 2017.

 - Rizzo M (expert opinion).
 Mayo Clinic, Rochester, Minn.
 Feb.
 16, 2017.